-Home > Insurance Blog > The Importance of Key Person Insurance for Small to Midsize Businesses
+Home > Insurance Blog > The Importance Of Key Person Insurance For Small To Midsize Businesses

-The Importance of Key Person Insurance for Small to Midsize Businesses
+The Importance Of Key Person Insurance For Small To Midsize Businesses

 Key person insurance is life insurance on a proprietor, partner, or a valued employee who is key to the successful operation of a business.
 Small and midsize businesses typically have one or a few key persons who are primarily responsible for generating revenue.
 Examples include the partners in a two-attorney law firm, the sole cosmetologist in a small beauty salon, or the owner-founder chef of an independent gourmet restaurant.

 In the event of the sudden death of a key person, the business may fail or face serious financial difficulties.
 Proceeds from a key person insurance policy can help the business avoid bankruptcy in this situation.
-They can help cover expenses until a replacement can be found for the key person who passed away and get the enterprise back on track, or make it possible to pay off company debts, pay severance to employees, and close the company down properly.
+They can help cover expenses until a replacement can be found for the key person who passed away and get the enterprise back on track, or they can make it possible to pay off company debts, pay severance to employees, and close the company down properly.

 How Does Key Person Insurance Work?